Negrești-Oaș: Geography

-Negrești-Oaș is located in the northeastern part of the county, on the border with Maramureș County, near the Ukrainian border.
-It lies at a distance of 50 km east of the county seat, Satu Mare, and about the same distance north of Baia Mare and southwest of Sighetu Marmației.
+Negrești-Oaș is situated at an altitude of 223 m, on the banks of the Tur River.
+It is located in the northeastern part of the county, on the border with Maramureș County, near the Ukrainian border.
+The town lies at a distance of 50 km east of the county seat, Satu Mare, and about the same distance north of Baia Mare and southwest of Sighetu Marmației.

 The town is traversed by national road DN19, which starts in Oradea, runs through Carei, Satu Mare, and Negrești-Oaș, then crosses the Inner Eastern Carpathians at the Huta Pass, and ends in Sighetu Marmației.

 Population

-According to the 2011 census, there were 11,867 people living within the town.

-Of the population for whom data were available, 95% were ethnic Romanians, while 2.9% were ethnic Hungarians and 1.9% Roma.
-72.4% were Romanian Orthodox, 12.6% Jehovah's Witnesses, 4.5% Pentecostal, 3.7% Roman Catholic, 3.4% Greek-Catholic and 1.6% Reformed.
+At the 2021 census, Negrești-Oaș had a population of 14,616.
+At the 2011 census, there were 11,867 people living within the town; of those, 95% were ethnic Romanians, while 2.9% were ethnic Hungarians and 1.9% Roma.
+Furthermore, 72.4% were Romanian Orthodox, 12.6% Jehovah's Witnesses, 4.5% Pentecostal, 3.7% Roman Catholic, 3.4% Greek-Catholic, and 1.6% Reformed.